jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 ### `LevelComplete`

-**Description:** Manages the sequence shown after a player successfully completes a level.
+**Description:** Displays a level completion sequence after the player finishes a level.
+It can transition to the next level or to the final win state.
 **Active System:** `StorySystem`
 **Active Services:**
 *   `AssetService`